An Improved Approximation Algorithm for Maximin Shares: Algorithm for -MMS Allocation

-\section{Algorithm for 3/4-MMS Allocation}
+\section{Algorithm for $\frac{3}{4}$-MMS Allocation}

-The existence proof of $\tfrac{3}{4}$-MMS allocation in Section~\ref{sec:MMS-known} requires the knowledge of the exact MMS value $\mu_i$'s of all agents, e.g., the proof of valid reduction for bundle $S_4$ in Lemma~\ref{lem:valid-reduction} needs this assumption.
+The existence proof of $\tf34$-MMS allocation in Section~\ref{sec:MMS-known} requires the knowledge of the exact MMS value $\mu_i$'s of all agents, e.g., the proof of valid reduction for bundle $S_4$ in Lemma~\ref{lem:valid-reduction} needs this assumption.
 Finding an exact $\mu_i$ of an agent $i$ is an NP-Hard problem, however a PTAS exists~\cite{woeginger1997polynomial}.
-This implies a PTAS to compute a $(\tfrac{3}{4}-\epsilon)$-MMS allocation for an $\epsilon>0$.
+This implies a PTAS to compute a $(\tf34-\epsilon)$-MMS allocation for an $\epsilon>0$.
 However, for small $\epsilon$, this PTAS is computationally very expensive and may not be practical.
-In this section, we show that our algorithmic technique in Section~\ref{sec:MMS-known} is powerful enough to be modified into a strongly polynomial time algorithm to find an exact $\tfrac{3}{4}$-MMS allocation for a given instance $\I=\langle N,M,V\rangle$.
+In this section, we show that our algorithmic technique in Section~\ref{sec:MMS-known} is powerful enough to be modified into a strongly polynomial time algorithm to find an exact $\tf34$-MMS allocation for a given instance $\I=\langle N,M,V\rangle$.
 The key idea is to use the average as an upper-bound for the MMS value; see Lemma~\ref{lem:avg}.

-We fix the order of agents in $N$ such that at each step of the algorithm if there are more than one agent satisfied the conditions of valid reduction, defined in Section~\ref{sec:red}, we choose one with the lowest index.
+As it is shown in Section \ref{sec:properties}, we assume $\I$ to be an ordered instance, i.e., $v_{i1} \geq v_{i2} \geq \dots \geq v_{im}, \text{ for all } i \in N$.
+We fix the order of agents in $N$ such that at each step of the algorithm if more than one agent satisfies the conditions of valid reduction, defined in Section~\ref{sec:red}, we choose one with the lowest index.
 We maintain the same order among remaining agents after every valid reduction.
-For the ease of exposition, as in Section~\ref{sec:MMS-known}, we abuse the notation and use $M$ and $N$ to denote the set of unallocated items and the set of agents who have not received any bundle yet, respectively.
+For the ease of exposition, as in Section~\ref{sec:MMS-known}, we abuse notation and use $M$ and $N$ to denote the set of unallocated items and the set of agents who have not received any bundle yet, respectively.
+Moreover, we use $n:=|N|$ and $m:=|M|$.
 Further, we use $j$ to denote the $j^{\text{th}}$ highest value item in $M$, and $i$ to denote the $i^{\text{th}}$ agent in $N$ as per the fixed order.
-Moreover, we use $n:=|N|$ and $m := |M|$.

-In this section, unlike what we did in Section \ref{sec:MMS-known} (normalizing the valuation of items based on actual $\mu_i^n(M)$) we normalize $v_{ij}$'s using the total value of all items.
+In this section, unlike what we did in Section \ref{sec:MMS-known} (normalizing the valuation of items based on actual $\mu_i^n(M)$), we normalize $v_{ij}$'s using the total value of all items.

 \begin{definition} We call an instance $\I=\langle N,M,V\rangle$ \emph{normalized} if $v_i(M)=n$ for all $i \in N$. \end{definition}